 Conversely, assume some firms do adopt the HN strategy in equilibrium.
 Some subset of firms at higher levels of productivity would be able to cover fixed export costs by selling even low quality goods abroad.
-Since certification costs are already sunk, these same firms would maximize profits by selling high quality goods in the foreign market.
+Since certification costs are already sunk, these same firms would maximize profits by selling high quality goods in the foreign market, or by adopting the HE strategy.
 Therefore, no firms would choose to adopt the LE strategy in this characterization of the equilibrium.
-In the analysis that follows, we ignore the case where firms adopt HN in equilibrium, and focus on the case where firms select either LN, LE, or HE depending on their level of productivity.
+In the analysis that follows, we ignore the case where firms adopt HN in equilibrium, and focus on the case where firms select LN, LE, or HE depending on their level of productivity.5

-2.3.1: Determining Model Equilibrium
+2.4 Determining Model Equilibrium